Metal Injection Molding (MIM): Process, Machine, Cost, and Applications

-Metal Injection Molding (MIM) is a new powder metallurgy near net forming technology that has emerged from the plastic injection molding industry.
+Metal injection molding (MIM) is a new powder metallurgy near net forming technology that has emerged from the plastic injection molding industry.
 It is well known that plastic injection molding technology produces various complex shaped products at a low price, but plastic products have low strength.
 To improve their performance, metal or ceramic powder can be added to plastics to obtain products with high strength and good wear resistance.

 metal injection moulding parts